-As NSW’s first tertiary art school, we have led the way in studio-based visual arts practice and education since 1976, and we are still evolving and delivering innovative contemporary art programs that support the professional success of our graduates.
+As Sydney's first tertiary art school, we have led the way in studio-based visual arts practice and education since 1976, and we are still evolving and delivering innovative contemporary art programs that support the professional success of our graduates.

 We teach people how to become artists, curators and art writers active in national and international visual culture.
 Our academic staff believe studio-based learning is integral to any visual arts degree and understand the importance of working with practising artists, designers and craft specialists.
 Staff maintain professional profiles in their field with many exhibiting nationally and internationally.

-Research is central to creative life at Sydney College of the Arts.
 Our research culture reflects and actively shapes the increasingly trans-disciplinary nature of contemporary art with links to industry and policy.
 Our approach to practice-led research means the work of our academic staff and students engages with diverse fields of inquiry, including architecture, music, environmental humanities, politics, Indigenous studies, history, philosophy, design, science and technology.

 Our staff and postgraduate students are renowned for practice-led research.
 Our creative and scholarly works are exhibited and published in highly regarded venues, journals, monographs and media outlets around the world.